opus1993/pubrepo/content/post/2021-01-22-data-evangelist/index.md

 The ability to convey stories with a sense of our shared history makes the math come alive in more meaningful ways.

 When is the last time that you helped someone with a request that they could have easily done themselves?
 Do you use the ad-hoc engagements as opportunities to build relationships and advocate for new ways of working?
-When and where is there a stage and a receptive audience for data science?
+When and where has there been a stage and a receptive audience for data science?

 {{< tweet 1352604567800864769 >}}